alonsoir/IfRemovingARealUseCase/Post.md

 }
 ```

-Now we are going to move the responsibility of creating the policies in a new class, the `HandBaggagePoliciesFactory`.
+Now we are going to move the responsibility of creating the policies in a new class, named `HandBaggagePoliciesFactory`.
 The purpose here, is to have each class which performs a single operation.
 Does it sound familiar?
 No?
 Yes?
 Well,
 this is the *Single Responsibility Principle*.

 Again, if you use Idea, you can use its `Extract method object` feature.
 I know, it's getting kind of repetitive :) but this is one of the refactoring commands we use most frequently
-when we refactor code, so if you use it, you can save a lot of time.
+when we refactor code, so using it makes you save a lot of time.
 ([Source code](https://github.com/bonfa/IfRemovingARealUseCase/blob/0255c3442abd34a07832a367ca0ee04bfc624659/src/main/java/it/fbonfadelli/hand_baggage/HandBaggageInformationFactory.java))

 ```diff